IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

     The Next.js development server should start, typically on `http://localhost:3000`.

 3.  **Verify:**
-    Open your web browser and go to `http://localhost:3000`.
-You should see the default Next.js "Welcome" page.
+    Open your web browser and go to `http://localhost:3001`.
+You should see the Litecoin RAG Chat interface.

-    **Note on Node.js Version:** During the `create-next-app` process, warnings related to your Node.js version (v18.17.0) were observed, as some dependencies expected v18.18.0 or newer.
-While the scaffolding was successful, consider upgrading Node.js to the latest LTS version (>=18.18.0) at your convenience to prevent potential issues later.

 #### Backend (FastAPI)